 Magnesium and its alloys have drawn considerable attention on the last decades due to larger demands for lightweight materials, especially for the automotive and aircraft industry.
-The main reason for this interest comes from the fact that magnesium has a density of 1,74g/cm, that is, 35% lighter than aluminum (2,71g/cm) and almost 4 times lighter than steel (7,86g/cm) [1].
+The main reason for this interest comes from the fact that magnesium has a density of 1,74g/cm, that is, 35% lighter than aluminum (2,71g/cm) and almost 4 times lighter than steel (7,86g/cm) (1).
 Moreover, it can be noticed from the Ashby diagrams that these alloys have equivalent tensile and compressive specific resistance to aluminum and steel.
-Furthermore, magnesium has also the highest specific resistance in the shape of beams and plates among all the conventional metallic alloys [2].
-Aside from these advantages, there are still some technological challenges that need to be overcame, such as low deformability, low resistance to creep and corrosion [1].
+Furthermore, magnesium has also the highest specific resistance in the shape of beams and plates among all the conventional metallic alloys (2).
+Aside from these advantages, there are still some technological challenges that need to be overcame, such as low deformability, low resistance to creep and corrosion (1).
 As a result of its hexagonal closest packed (hcp) crystalline structure, the main mechanisms of deformation at low temperature are the slippage of the basal planes {0001} and twinning, making the production of plates and extruded products a problem.
+A second obstacle for the manufacturing of extruded magnesium profiles is the strength-differential effect (i. e., when the yield strength under compressive load is considerably lower than under tensile load), which can be addressed to the preferential deformation and lower energy activation by twinning (3)(4).

 In this context, several attempts are being made to develop stronger materials and to find adequate production processes.
-This research describes the process of fabrication and characterization of magnesium matrix composites reinforced with fine dispersions of niobium oxide, produced trough powder metallurgy.
-Many tries have been made in the past, with special success to the composites made with addition of Al2O3 [5][6], SiC [7][8][9], Y2O3[10], and Carbon nanotubes [11].
-A recent study [3] has shown a significant improvement of strength due to the addition of fine niobium addition in up to 10%wt.
-Niobium oxide is a ceramic material with excellent stability and corrosion resistance both in acid and basic environments.
-Nevertheless, the study of its oxide (Nb2O5), as reinforcement for magnesium matrix composites is still unknown (12, 13).
+This research describes the process of fabrication and characterization of magnesium matrix composites reinforced with fine dispersions of cerium oxide, produced trough powder metallurgy.
+Many tries have been made in the past, with special success to the composites made with addition of Al2O3 (5)(6), SiC (7)(8)(9), Y2O3 (10), and Carbon nanotubes (11).
+The metallic form of cerium is widely studied and used as alloying element on magnesium alloys, nevertheless, the use of its oxide, CeO2, as reinforcement for magnesium matrix composites is still incipient.